Hong Kong is currently being ruled by the barbarian Beijing regime not because

 Wang Junli (王匪郡里)

-came to Hong Kong in May 2008 to serve as
+left China for Hong Kong in May 2008 to serve as vice commander of PLA Hong

-vice commander of PLA Hong Kong Garrison.
-Before that, Wang was the vice
+Kong Garrison.
+Before that, Wang was the vice army chief of the 41st Group

-army chief of the 41st Group Army (stationed in Guangxi) of Guangzhou Military
+Army (stationed in Guangxi) of Guangzhou Military Region.

-born in 1925 and a native of Shandong, came to Hong Kong in 2009 to serve as
+1925 and a native of Shandong,

 vice commander of PLA Hong Kong Garrison.